aalcara/42_Born2beroot/README.md

 # 42_Born2beroot
 Introduction to the wonderful world of virtualization, creating my first machine in VirtualBox.

-With this project I had my first contact with
+With this project I had my first contact with some features and have more contact with other that I already used.
+Starting with Debian Operational System and package management like apt-get up to features like LVM, UFW, cron, users and groups management, shell commands and virtualization.

 ## VirtualBox machine Settings
 Before install the Operating system is needed to set some settings